Meet the Midwifery Team

-I have been practising as an independent Midwife since 2006 and have always had a passion for Maternity care.
-Previous to getting my degree, I worked in Matamata as a maternity nurse aide for approximately 18 years!
+I have been practising as an independent midwife since 2006 and have always had a passion for maternity care.
+Previous to getting my degree, I worked in Matamata as a maternity nurse aide for about 18 years.

-Consequently, over these years I have become familiar with the Matamata-Piako district families.
+Consequently, over these years I have become familiar with Matamata-Piako district families.
 This adds to the joy of working as a midwife in Matamata.
 I find myself supporting some of the women who I witnessed being born, now having their own babies.
-Wow, isn’t that really great!
+Wow, isn’t that really great.